LogSage: An LLM-Based Framework for CI/CD Failure Detection and Remediation with Industrial Validation: Experimental Evaluation for RCA Stage

+In our survey of related work, we found that existing research provides suitable baselines for comparison with LogSage’s first stage (LLM-based RCA), but no appropriate counterparts exist for the second stage.
+Due to this limitation, we designed our experiments in two parts: for the first stage, we collected CI/CD task data from public GitHub repositories to compare LogSage with existing LLM-based RCA approaches, highlighting its theoretical performance advantages.
+The evaluation of the second stage, as well as the end-to-end effectiveness of LogSage, is presented in the following section \ref{sec:industrial} using data from ByteDance's real-world industrial deployments.

-To thoroughly evaluate the effectiveness of LogSage, we conducted empirical studies addressing the following questions: \begin{itemize} \item \textbf{RQ1}: How does LogSage perform in root cause analysis precision compared to existing LLM-based baselines? \item \textbf{RQ2}: How does LogSage's cost efficiency in the root cause analysis stage compare to LLM-based baselines? \item \textbf{RQ3}: Are all modules in LogSage's root cause analysis phase essential? \item \textbf{RQ4}: How effective is LogSage in solving CI/CD failure issues in real-world enterprise environments? \end{itemize} We conducted the following experiments around the above questions.
+The research objectives for RCA in this section are: \begin{itemize} \item \textbf{RQ1}: How does LogSage perform in root cause analysis precision compared to existing LLM-based baselines? \item \textbf{RQ2}: How does LogSage's cost efficiency in the root cause analysis stage compare to LLM-based baselines? \end{itemize} We conducted the following experiments around the above questions.